uhlerlab/image2reg/test_protocol.md

 2. Since we use a number of external software packages from pypi which are not managed by us, please consult the respective documentation in case you encounter any problem e.g. during the installation of these.
 3. Always make sure that your working directory is ``image2reg`` unless specified otherwise.
 4. Ensure that you have a stable internet connection as in particular the download scripts might fail if it is interrupted.

+To further illustrate the expected outputs of each individual step, we [here](https://github.com/uhlerlab/image2reg/blob/master/image2reg_protocol.pdf) provide a protocol where we have followed the step-by-step guide to independently on a new system reproduce all anlayses results from scratch.

 If you encounter any problems and you cannot identify a solution, please open an issue in the GitHub repository and we will try our best to assist you.